 ML-style references and assignment.
 This would introduce further issues of aliasing.
-We do not yet know whether our present infrastructure for type-checking in the presence of aliasing would be sufficient for this extension.
+We do not yet know whether our present infrastructure for typechecking in the presence of aliasing would be sufficient for this extension.

 Acknowledgements.
-This work was partially supported by the EU IST proactive initiative FET-Global Computing (projects Mikado, IST-2001-32222, and Profundis, IST-2001-33100), Fundação para a Ciência e a Tecnologia (via CLC, CITI, and the project MIMO, POSI/CHS/39789/2001), and a Treaty of Windsor grant from the British Council in Portugal and the Portuguese Council of University Rectors.
+This work was partially supported by the EU via FEDER and the IST proactive initiative FET-Global Computing (projects Mikado, IST-2001-32222, and Profundis, IST-2001-33100), by the Fundação para a Ciência e a Tecnologia (via CLC, CITI, and the project MIMO, POSI/CHS/39789/2001), and by a Treaty of Windsor grant from the British Council in Portugal and the Portuguese Council of University Rectors.